bcgov/developer-experience-team/developer-portal/techdocs-experimental/README.md

 # developer-experience-techdocs-experimental
 Temporary testing repo for backstage techdocs.

 Currently contains markdown files with mermaid diagrams.
 These files were taken from existing bcgov projects.
+This is for jira ticket DEVEX-495.
 They are here in order to experiment on.

 The files are from: